Types of Term Life Insurance

 As you shop for level term life insurance quotes, you’ll notice that monthly rates also increase as you get older.
 This table shows how rates vary by age and gender on a 20-year policy:

-Average Monthly 20-Year Term Life Insurance Rates by Age and Gender
+Term Life Insurance Monthly Rate By Age & Gender

 Because life insurance quotes are dependent on age, level term policies are best for young families and those who can lock in cheaper monthly rates in their 30s.